nmmarquez/spatial_epi/project/final_project.md

 relative risk. $b_i$ is the random effect term that accounts for the error in the linear relationship between $x_{i}$ and $\theta_{i}$.
 It is in this term that we may also account for the spatial relationships between data points.
-Dean et al(cite) proposes that the functional form of the term $b$ may be written as
+Dean et al(3) proposes that the functional form of the term $b$ may be written as

 $$